 Testing can be a point of frustration and anxiety for many students.
-Join us as we discuss tips to reduce anxiety and improve test scores.
+Listen in to our webinar as we discuss tips to reduce anxiety and improve test scores.

 Real quick just to start out, if you guys can just confirm that you can hear and see me.
 We do have a chat function, so you can use that chat box throughout the whole webinar.
 But before we get started just make sure that I am loud and clear.
 All right, great.
 Looks like Lara confirmed.
 Perfect.
 All right, let's get started.
 Thanks for joining us.
 This webinar specifically is about tips for test taking.
 We're entering the end of the year so there's a lot of tests coming up depending on grade level and age of your child.
 So just to introduce myself, my name is Gwen Campbell.
 I'm the director of product and data here at Revibe Technologies.
 So today we're going to go through our webinar.
 We're going to talk at the end a little bit about our story and there will be a special offer for all of our webinar participants as well.
 We do have that chat box and we will have someone from Revibe live in the chat box the whole time.
 So please share any questions, concerns, anything you'd like us to talk more about in the chat box.
 And then at the end we'll see if we have some time for some questions.
 So again, thank you so much for joining us for our Tips for Testing webinar.
 And this is all about helping your child with test prep and test taking anxiety.